lorenzoh/Pollen.jl/docs/tutorials/setup.md

 > git checkout gh-pages && git push --set-upstream origin main
 > git checkout main && git push --set-upstream origin main
 ```

+That's it!
+After about 10 minutes, you'll have a documentation page built at `$username.github.io/PollenExample.jl/dev/i`.

+Now, every time you push changes to your package's `main` branch, the documentation page will be updated!

+---

+Now that we've built a workflow for publishing documentation, it's time to find out how you to organize your documentation! (follow-up tutorial coming soon 👀)